brndnmtthws/brndn-io/content/posts/whats-the-deal-with-yield-inversion/index.md

 Y = \dfrac{C_{payment}}{P_{market}}
 $$

+It's important to note that the _yield_ of a bond is inversely proportional to the market price of that bond.
+The coupon payment is fixed for the entire duration of the bond, so as the price of a bond goes down, the yield goes up, and vice versa.

 In the case of the 10 year treasuries, they pay 2.75% twice a year, which works out to 2 payments of $1.375.
 Now, as I said, if you buy a 10 year treasury directly from the government today, you won't be able to sell it for the $100 you paid.
 We can work out what you'd get for it by taking the current yield (which is 4.127%) and working backwards: